-Docker Hub Images
+Getting StartedDockerDocker Hub Images

 Deploying a Docker Image from Docker Hub

-Flightcontrol supports deploying pre-built container images from three different image registries: Docker Hub (opens in a new tab), GitHub Container Registry (opens in a new tab) and AWS Elastic Container Registry (ECR) (opens in a new tab).
+Flightcontrol supports deploying pre-built container images from three different image registries: Docker Hub, GitHub Container Registry and AWS Elastic Container Registry (ECR).
 This guide will walk you through deploying a Docker image from Docker Hub.

 We will create an access token for Docker Hub so that you can give Flightcontrol read-only access to your Docker Hub account.
-Then we will configure a web application service that deploys an image from your Docker Hub image registry to AWS Elastic Container Service (ECS) Fargate.
-Last, we'll discuss how to automatically deploy changes to your application when you push a new image to Docker Hub.
+Then we will configure a web application service that deploys an image from your Docker Hub image registry to AWS Elastic Container Service (ECS).
+Last, we’ll discuss how to automatically deploy changes to your application when you push a new image to Docker Hub.

 Prerequisites